papermerge/documentation/src/index.rst

-Documentation
+Papermerge DMS
 ==============

-Papermerge is a open source document management system designed to work with **scanned documents**.
-It extracts text from your scans (which might be PDF, TIFF, JPEG or PNG), indexes it, and prepares it for full text search.
+Papermerge is a open source document management system (DMS) designed to work with **scanned documents**.
+Papermerge uses **OCR (optical character recognition)** technology to extract meaningful data from ingested documents.
+Data extracted with OCR is then used to index documents in order to find them quickly based on their content.

+extracts text from your scans (which might be
+PDF, TIFF, JPEG or PNG), indexes it, and prepares it for full text search.
 Papermerge provides the look and feel of modern desktop file browsers.
 It has features like tags, hierarchical folders and automations so